anaclumos/extracranial/docs/Interests/ACSM.md

 slug: '/188726'
 ---

 _An ACSM file is a message file served by the Adobe Content Server to Adobe Digital Editions, a program used to manage and read eBooks and other digital publications.
 It contains data used to activate and download an eBook.
-It does not include the eBook itself._ - [ACSM File Extension - What is a .acsm file, and how do I open it?](https://fileinfo.com/extension/acsm#:~:text=An%20ACSM%20file%20is%20a,not%20contain%20the%20eBook%20itself.)
+It does not include the eBook itself._

+I am keeping my eyes on [BentonEdmondson/knock: Convert ACSM files to PDFs/EPUBs with one command on Linux](https://github.com/BentonEdmondson/knock).